davepinch/pinchy.cc/collections/_how-to/save-a-draft-in-jekyll.md

   - Jekyll
 ---

-## Move the post to the _drafts folder
+## Option 1: Move the post to the _drafts folder

 * Posts in the *_drafts* folder are not published to the site.
 * The file doesn't need a date prefix.
 * You can [preview drafts](https://jekyllrb.com/docs/posts/#drafts) by running jekyll serve or jekyll build with the --drafts switch.
 They will be ordered with posts based on last modification date.

-## Set published to false
+## Option 2: Set published to false

 Alternately, you can set *published* to false in the [front matter](https://jekyllrb.com/docs/front-matter/) of the post.
-This approach lets you keep your draft copy with other posts -- however, it is technically not a draft and will not get published if you run Jekyll with the --drafts switch.
+This allows you to keep your file in its intended location.
+However, the post will not get published if you run Jekyll with the --drafts switch.

 ## Reference